mehmetc/primo-explorer/README.md

 # ![Logo](img/primo_explorer_icon_128.png)

 New Primo UI Chrome extension.
-(This is a proof of concept.)
+This is an experiment, currently it shows the defined directives(grey) and the instantiated directives(green).
+It shows the first level of the directive and you can push the directive into a variable so it can be used in the console.

 ![Primo-Explorer](doc/overview.png)